 Depending on the case, prosecutors may grant certain grand jury witnesses immunity from criminal charges in exchange for them testifying fully and completely.

-A witness’s attorney can help broker an immunity deal ahead of time before the grand jury testimony.
-This would relieve the witness from having to appear twice (once to invoke their Fifth Amendment privilege, and then again to testify with immunity).
+Your attorney can help broker an immunity deal ahead of time before the grand jury testimony.
+This would relieve you from having to appear twice (once to invoke your Fifth Amendment privilege, and then again to testify with immunity).

-Alternatively, grand jury prosecutors can offer witnesses immunity while they are on the stand after they lawfully claim their Fifth Amendment right.
+Alternatively, grand jury prosecutors can offer you immunity while you are on the stand after you lawfully claim your Fifth Amendment right.

-Either way, witnesses who accept immunity cannot then claim the Fifth Amendment right to remain silent.
-Witnesses who accept immunity but refuse to speak risk being held in contempt, which may include jail.
+Either way, if you accept immunity, you cannot then claim the Fifth Amendment right to remain silent.
+If you accept immunity but refuse to speak, you risk being held in contempt, which may include jail.

-- Use immunity: The testimony the witness gives in the grand jury cannot be used against him/her in future prosecutions, but the witness can still be prosecuted for any crime related to the testimony.
+- Use immunity: The testimony you give in the grand jury cannot be used against you in future prosecutions, but you can still be prosecuted for any crime related to the testimony.

-- Transactional immunity: The witness cannot be prosecuted for any crimes related to the testimony.
+- Transactional immunity: You cannot be prosecuted for any crimes related to the testimony.

-Also note that witnesses granted immunity in one jurisdiction may still be vulnerable to criminal liability in other jurisdictions depending on the case (unless they are granted “blanket inter-jurisdiction immunity”).
+If you are granted immunity in one jurisdiction, you may still be vulnerable to criminal liability in other jurisdictions depending on the case (unless you are granted “blanket inter-jurisdiction immunity”).20

-State law requires prosecutors to hand over the grand jury transcripts to the defense as soon as practicable within 30 days of the indictment.
-And any tangible evidence must be revealed no later than 30 days before trial.
+State law requires prosecutors to hand over the grand jury transcripts to you as soon as practicable within 30 days of the indictment.
+Any tangible evidence must be revealed no later than 30 days before trial.

-For all other available evidence, the defense attorney must make specific requests.
-For instance, the defense can ask for colloquy transcripts.
+For all other available evidence, you must make specific requests.
+For instance, you can ask for “colloquy transcripts.”
 These document all the discussions that occurred in the grand jury room other than the testimony.
-The defense can also ask for any notes memos, or communications that the prosecutors have in connection to the grand jury.18
+You can also ask for any notes memos, or communications that the prosecutors have in connection to the grand jury.21

-Then depending on what the defense attorney finds, the defense can file a motion to dismiss based on such arguments as:
+Depending on the evidence, you can file a motion to dismiss based on such arguments as:

 - The prosecutors committed misconduct.
-This is when the prosecutors’ behavior either caused the defendant “actual prejudice” or compromised the proceedings’ integrity to the point where the court can “presume prejudice.”
-If the misconduct “substantially influenced the grand jury’s decision to indict”, there was prejudice.19 An example could be the prosecutor denying a witness who has exculpatory evidence from testifying.
+This is when the prosecutors’ behavior either caused you “actual prejudice” or compromised the proceedings’ integrity to the point where the court can “presume prejudice.”
+If the misconduct “substantially influenced the grand jury’s decision to indict”, there was prejudice.22 An example could be the prosecutor denying a witness who has exculpatory evidence from testifying.
 Another example is that the prosecutors’ grand jury investigators wrongly questioned the witnesses or commented on the evidence.
-It can also be misconduct if the prosecutors violated the grand jury’s secrecy rules.20
+It can also be misconduct if the prosecutors violated the grand jury’s secrecy rules.23

 - The indictment is not supported by probable cause.
 This is the most common challenge to indictments.
 It requires the trial court judge assigned to the criminal case (not the one who presided over the grand jury) to review the grand jury proceedings’ record in a light most favorable to the prosecution, even when there is a conflict in testimony.

 - The grand jury selection process was discriminatory.
-It is a violation of the Sixth Amendment if the grand jury was not selected from a fair cross-section of the population.21 And it is a violation of the Equal Protection Clause of the Fourteenth Amendment if grand jurors were excluded from serving due to sex, religion, color, race, occupation, national origin, or economic status.
+It is a violation of the Sixth Amendment if the grand jury was not selected from a fair cross-section of the population.24 It is a violation of the Equal Protection Clause of the Fourteenth Amendment if grand jurors were excluded from serving due to sex, religion, color, race, occupation, national origin, or economic status.

-If the judge agrees, the indictment could be dropped.
+If the judge agrees that there are valid grounds to dismiss the indictment, it could be dropped.

 Legal References